Modern slavery statement

 Whilst we are proud of our current approach, we will not be complacent and will continue our efforts to develop our approach to modern slavery.

 We adopt the principles and standards established by the Chartered Institute of Purchasing and Supply (CIPS).
-In the forthcoming year we will focus on our:
+In the last year we have introduced a new Supplier Code of Conduct, we have provided this to all our current suppliers and it is also available through our website to all new or interested suppliers.

 South Staffordshire Water Plc